Long-tail keywords can be a powerful tool in your SEO marketing arsenal.

 What Are Long-Tail Keywords?

-These queries can be laser-focused on a specific topic or product, making them an invaluable tool for boosting your website’s presence online.
+These terms can be laser-focused on a specific topic or product, making them an invaluable tool for boosting your website’s presence online.

-This term comes from the “long tail” of a graph, which shows that while there are a few highly searched keywords, most queries fall into the long-tail category.
+This name comes from the “long tail” of a graph, which shows that while there are a few highly searched keywords, most queries fall into the long-tail category.

 The “head” of the curve is composed of a few keywords with extremely high search volumes, while the “tail” contains billions of words that are scarcely searched.